glacials/twos.dev/src/cold/apple.md

 But honestly neither of them is fantastic, and the choice between them is a wash.

-Ecosystem effects of Notes include Shortcuts, cross-app drag-and-drop, "quick notes" (make a note using a universal gesture anywhere on macOS or iOS.
+Ecosystem effects of Notes include Shortcuts, cross-app drag-and-drop, and "quick notes" (make a note using an OS-universal gesture on macOS or iOS).
 I use a shortcut to create a new note titled and sorted correctly before starting a Chinese lesson.